alanjohnson/dotfiles/README.md

 # dotfiles

 These are all my dotfile settings.
-This repo will set up my system preferences for me, withought having to manually do everything on each system.  or when setting up a new macbook.
+This repo will set up my system preferences for me, without having to manually do everything on each system.  or when setting up a new macbook.

 To setup my system, All I do is
 1) clone this repo into my root folder ~